30562 - MACHINE LEARNING AND ARTIFICIAL INTELLIGENCE

 - Basic concepts in machine learning - Programming in Python, including Numpy

 The mission of the course is to introduce the students to state-of-the-art approaches of modern artificial intelligence.
-The course will focus on deep learning architectures at the frontier of current research and applications, including image classification, image generation, translation, recommender systems, reinforcement learning, and more.
+The course will focus on deep learning architectures at the frontier of current research and applications, including image classification, image generation, translation, reinforcement learning, and more.

 - Introduction to AI and Machine Learning;

 - Deep learning systems and examples of state-of-the-art capabilities in different domains;